 I finally hit my lowest weight this past April, in 2010.
 I’ve taken a few detours since then and am back up about 10 pounds.
 But I know how far I’ve come and how far I have left to go.
 I can do this.
 The hardest part is getting started, and it’s taken me two years to understand that.
 I know what I want, and that’s to be the healthiest me that I can be.

-I’ll add more pictures later…but here’s some progress shots:
+I’ll add more pictures later, but here are some progress shots: